 Benefits to SIG members

 This SIG will provide ISBNPA members with an up-to-date account of the contemporary issues in the systems science field.
-We anticipate that the SIG, running alongside the SEN and other similar networks / communities of interest, will contribute to enhancing the research, practice and policy carried out in this discipline area.
+We anticipate that the SIG, running alongside other similar networks / communities of interest, will contribute to enhancing the research, practice and policy carried out in this discipline area.
 SIG members should therefore be able to capitalise on this opportunity to ensure that their work accounts for, and builds upon, the strong foundation already in place.

 Find out about the SIG leadership team after the news section.